 GSF or ‘space PvP’ was introduced to the game in December 2013 as part of Game Update 2.5.
 There are a couple of maps and game types available and different types of ships you can customise.
 Before joining the battle though, it’s best to familiarise yourself with the controls by doing the Tutorial (question mark symbol).

-With The Old Republic’s next expansion, Onslaught, coming in September 2019 (free for all subscribers) now has never been a better time to return to the game!
+With The Old Republic’s next expansion, Onslaught, coming out October 22nd, 2019 (free for all subscribers) now has never been a better time to return to the game!